It’s important to eat a wide variety of foods to ensure that you’re getting all the vitamins and minerals you need to boost your immune health.

 Papaya – Loaded with Vitamin C, papaya is a great choice for anyone looking to boost their immune system.
 One medium papaya contains twice the required daily amount of Vitamin C as well as a digestive enzyme, papain, which helps to reduce inflammation.

-Ginger – If you’re feeling under the weather or want to boost your immune system, be sure to keep some garlic on hand.
-Garlic has anti-inflammatory properties, which can help a sore throat or inflammatory illnesses like asthma, arthritis, or diabetes.
+Ginger – If you’re feeling under the weather or want to boost your immune system, be sure to keep some ginger on hand.
+Ginger has anti-inflammatory properties, which can help a sore throat or inflammatory illnesses like asthma, arthritis, or diabetes.

 Yogurt – With high levels of Vitamin D, yogurt can help to regulate your immune system and ward off sickness and disease.
 Be sure to avoid brands with high levels of sugar, and instead look for plain or Greek yogurts that contain live and active cultures which help stimulate the immune system.